 Many of you wouldn’t want to use a Captcha system, because many of them are really very annoying.
 Some are horribly smudged and the others are two-word phrases, which many people fail to recognize correctly.
 When it fails, it requires the reader to refresh the captcha and then try again.
 Well, who wouldn’t be driven away by such nagging?
 But these captcha can surely stop the Spammers.

 The Recaptcha plugin is a very handy one.
-You’ll first need to sign up for downloading.
 You’ll need to sign up with a ReCaptcha account so that you can get a Public and Private key which you’ll have to input in the plugin settings.
+Now install the recaptcha plugin from WordPress repo here.

 After activating the Recaptcha plugin in WordPress, go to the Recaptcha settings.
 Here you’ll be asked to enter your public and private keys that you obtained after the sign up process.